 The estate tax is usually levied on the net value of the property, which includes cash, real estate, stocks, bonds, businesses, and other assets.
 From this gross value, deductions are allowed for certain expenses such as funeral costs, debts, administrative expenses, property passed to surviving spouses, and charitable donations, which reduces the taxable estate.

 It’s important to note that not every estate is subject to this tax.
-As of my knowledge cutoff in September 2021, in the United States, for example, the estate tax exemption was about $11.7 million per person, meaning an individual could leave $11.7 million to heirs and pay no federal estate or gift tax.
+In the United States, for example, the estate tax exemption was about $11.7 million per person, meaning an individual could leave $11.7 million to heirs and pay no federal estate or gift tax.
 A married couple could shield double that amount.
 Any estate that exceeds this exemption amount is subject to estate tax.

 Estate tax laws and regulations can be complicated and vary widely by country and even by individual states within a country, so it’s advised to consult with legal and financial advisors when dealing with estate planning and potential estate taxes.